StevenTammen/bibledocs.org/content/site/frequently-asked-questions/_index.md

 Having a dash in the URL would make it more cumbersome to share orally -- to avoid ambiguity, the URL would have to be read "Bible dash docs dot org."
 As it is, it can be read simply as "Bible docs dot org," and people will tend to automatically type in the correct address (without a dash) when they get to their computer.

-#### Why .org not .com?
+### Why .org not .com?

 This site is dedicated to Bible teaching, offered freely to all; this is a ministry of grace.
 Traditionally, .com domains were the province of commercial entities, while .org domains were the province of nonprofits.
 Over time, many people started using .coms for everything, including nonprofit work, and they became more dominant.

-However, since it seems to me that .org domains do not present recognizability problems for people who are less technically aware (contrast less well-known alternate global top level domains like .io and .co, as used by some startups), and are unambiguous with respect to commercial intent (unlike .com domains), it makes sense for this site, which is firmly in the nonprofit camp, to use a .org domain.
+However, since it seems to me that .org domains do not present recognizability problems for people who are less technically savvy (contrast less well-known alternate global top level domains like .io and .co, as used by some startups), and are unambiguous with respect to commercial intent (unlike .com domains), it makes sense for this site, which is firmly in the nonprofit camp, to use a .org domain.

-#### Why have fancy web design?
+### Why have fancy web design?
 Does the shininess take away from the content?

 Compared to [Ichthys](https://ichthys.com/), say, this website has a bit more interface sparkle.
 I have taken care to keep content pages entirely text-centric with no unecessary interface distractions; the shininess most assuredly *does not* take away from the content.
 Most of the more complicated interface bits show up on the home page, which has some fancier content sectioning and grids of image links.